 Children receive a sticker / stamp for their 'blob' record achievement - progress and improved effort.

-The stamps are collated on individual segmented cards:

-Certificates are awarded for different amounts of stamps collected:

-- Bronze Award for 20 stamps

-- Silver Award for 40 stamps

-- Gold Award for 60 stamps

-- Diamond Award for 100 stamps

-- Special Awards are given to pupils who achieve a further 50 blobs.
+The stamps are collated on individual segmented cards: Certificates are awarded for different amounts of stamps collected: Bronze Award for 20 stamps Silver Award for 20 stamps Gold Award for 20 stamps Diamond Award for 20 stamps (Total of 80 Blobs for a Diamond Award) Special Awards are given to pupils who achieve a further 50 blobs.
 Children who receive these awards have their names moved along the display board and the awards are presented in the Friday assembly.